differXI/lap_4/.github/ISSUE_TEMPLATE/newbugreport.md

     id: what-happened
     attributes:
       label: What happened?
-      description: Also tell us, what did you expect to happen?
+      description: Please describe the issue.
+Also, tell us what you expected to happen.
       placeholder: Tell us what you see!
       value: "A bug happened!"
       validations:
         required: true
   - type: dropdown
     id: version
     attributes:
       label: Version
       description: What version of our software are you running?